smweir/Maximum-Value.html/README.md

-This HTML document demonstrates a JavaScript function that determines the maximum of two given values.
-The function works with both numbers and strings.
+This HTML document demonstrates a JavaScript function that identifies and prints the maximum value between two provided inputs.

 Features:
 Functionality:
-The getmax function takes two arguments and returns the greater of the two.
+The script defines a function that compares two values and logs the greater one to the console.

-How It Works:
+How It Works
-Function Declaration:
+Function Definition:
-The getmax function checks which of the two parameters, a or b, is greater.
+The findmax function takes two parameters, a and b.

-Return Value:
+It compares the two values using a simple if-else statement.

-If a is greater than b, it returns a.
-Otherwise, it returns b.
+Comparison Logic:

-Example Calls:
+If a is greater than b, the function logs a.
-The function is called with various pairs of values, including numbers and strings, and logs the results to the console.
+Otherwise, it logs b.